9 Ways Carthage Does Scholarships Better

 8. Support for adults, too

 Winning a scholarship is just as exciting when you’re 38 as it is when you’re 18.
-Carthage offers four of them in Adult Undergraduate Studies, ranging from half tuition to full tuition — and students outside of Kenosha are eligible.
+Each year, Carthage awards scholarships specifically for students in the Adult Undergraduate Studies 7-week and part-time semester programs.
+The scholarships range in value from $2,000 to full-tuition coverage.
 Then there’s the Irene Kraemer Starting Over Scholarship, given annually to one female adult student who exemplifies the courage and spirit shown by the late Prof. Kraemer.

 9. Shout it to the world